 Usually, sinus cavities produce and drain out the mucus.
-Due to bacterial infection or allergy the sinus cavities get inflamed which restricts the outflow of mucus.
+However, the sinus cavities get inflamed during a bacterial infection or allergy, which restricts the outflow of mucus.
 This creates pressure and congestion in the sinus cavities resulting pain.

-Constant pounding pain, fever, swelling and tenderness in face, stuffy nose and nasal congestion are some of the symptoms of sinus headache.
+Constant pounding pain, fever, swelling and tenderness in face, stuffy nose and nasal congestion are some of the sinus headache symptoms.
 Usually, the pain gets severe with movement like lying down or bending over.
 It’s even worse in the morning due to mucous collection throughout the night.

 The right solution to control the headache is to reduce the inflammation of sinus passages which eventually drain out the mucus.
 Instead of popping antibiotics, get relief with simple home remedies like hot and cold compress and steaming.
 Suffering from sinusitis or recurring sinus infection, then try these remedies to treat it at home.